 • Attribution Share Alike

 • Attribution Non-Commercial Share Alike

 For more information about these licenses consult http://creativecommons.org/about/licenses/

-Image from the expert mission in the framework of the World Heritage nominations for the year 2015.
+Image of expert mission in the framework of the World Heritage nominations for the year 2015.